gomson/vicsydev/consing_forth.md

 ```

 ### performance
 The only thing I can say for sure so far is that it's slower than Lisp, yet fast enough for my needs.
 And it should be; since most code is pre-compiled all the way down to Lisp lambdas.
 The reason structs are slower is that defining a struct in Lisp with accessors is a complex operation.
-Evaluating ```(cl4l-test:run-suite '(:lifoo) :reps 3)``` after loading will give you an idea of the speed on your setup, this runs all tests 3 x 30 times.
+Evaluating ```(cl4l-test:run-suite '(:lifoo) :reps 3)``` after loading will give you an idea of the speed on your setup by running all tests 3 x 30 times.

 ```
 (cl4l-test:run-suite '(:lifoo) :reps 3)